 The core people in Vancouver Yippie were about 60 to 70 people.
 Up to 500 others identified themselves with Yippie enough to take part in actions.
 These actions had a number of significant results.
 One was to create an international incident around the Cambodian invasion (Blaine) But perhaps of more lasting importance were the two events in Vancouver.
 All Seasons Park stopped a major development dead in its tracks.
 Up till this time the developers tended to get away with anything.
 People would grumble, then watch their houses being bulldozed for an expressway or a favorite grove of trees cut down for a shopping mall but not do anything.
 Yippie was one of the first attempts to stop the bullying developers using civil disobedience.
-From this time on, it became the norm for people to protest developments and zines were given away on campus.
-But the effect on other student radicals was absolutly zilch.
+From this time on, it became the norm for people to protest developments harmful to the community or environment and to engage in blockades and occupations.